Muscle soreness is not just for newbies, even pro athletes experience muscle soreness after intense training sessions.

 - Not just wound healing, RLT also reduces joint inflammation

 Deep tissue massage

-Might be little costly for many people but its an ultimate solution for muscle relaxation and recovery.
+Might be a little costly for many people but it’s the ultimate solution for muscle relaxation and recovery.

 Deep tissue massage can’t be done by own, it requires specialist knowledge to do it in the right way.

 A trigger-point or sports massage will help to relax very tight sore muscles and soothe muscle aches.

 So enough talked about supplements and therapies, there are some strategies that can assist in lowering the pain and speed up the recovery process.

 Hot water bath